Elizabeth Manning Hawthorne: Writing and editing career

 In her youth, most likely her teenage years, Hawthorne frequently wrote poetry, and there is a strong possibility she published some of it under an unknown pseudonym or submitted it anonymously.
 Nathaniel's own letters to other family members indicate that she had some experience publishing her writing, and this speculation is supported by the date of Nathaniel's letters and the family's recollection of her writing poetry during that time period.
 Hawthorne's career mainly consisted of her collaborations with her brother.
 She also considered a career as a librarian helping her brother choose books from the Salem Athenaeum and other libraries.
 When Nathaniel was appointed editor of the American Magazine of Useful and Entertaining Knowledge in 1836, Hawthorne acted as his co-editor for the publication.
 Nathaniel resigned after just six issues due to salary discrepancies, and Hawthorne never received credit for her role in the magazine's publication.
 In 1837, the siblings co-wrote the two volume work Peter Parley's Universal History.
 While scholars debate the extent of Hawthorne's involvement in the writing process, they agree that her letters with Nathaniel show her strong presence in the work; in addition, numerous scholars and several prominent libraries such as the New York Public Library indicate that she may have written the entire series by herself.
 These books, written for children, were attributed to author Samuel Goodrich, with Nathaniel occasionally credited and Hawthorne rarely so.
 Despite this, Hawthorne's writing on this project contributed to the establishment of the ideals of 19th century children's literature.
 These works remain Hawthorne's most ambitious writing projects, though she continued to write letters and translate books throughout her life.

 Later years and death

-In 1850, Hawthorne moved to Montserrat in Beverly, Massachusetts.
+In 1850, Hawthorne moved to Montserrat in Beverly, Massachusetts, separating from her younger sister, Maria Louisa, with whom she had lived for most of her life.
 There she rented rooms from an elderly couple and lived in relative solitude, save for visits from family and interactions with her landlords.
 She functioned without running her own household, and in fact often went without necessities.
 However, her landlords provided her with meals, she had books to read, nature nearby, and connections with family that let her live happily despite periods of personal poverty.
 She lived in the same house until her death, remaining there when the previous owners died and a new family bought the house.
 Hawthorne died in her rooms on January 1, 1883, from the measles.